Solved: WordPress – “An unexpected error occurred.” when installing plugins, themes, and more.

 yum install policycoreutils-python-utils

-Then you’ll want to run audit2allow -w -a to determine what is being blocked in the recent past.
+to determine what is being blocked in the recent past.
 It may take some sleuthing to correlate the blocked behavior that WordPress is attempting to perform from other blocked behavior on the Linux host.
 I recommend tailing your audit log, and then immediately attempting to perform whatever action is being blocked in WordPress.

 tail -f /var/log/audit/audit.log

-You should immediately see what’s being blocked, and then have a better idea of how to interpret audit2allow -w -a.
+You should immediately see what’s being blocked, and then have a better idea of how to interpret audit2allow -w -a

 The Long Story